elringus/bootsharp/README.md

 # Why not Blazor?

-In contrast to solutions like Blazor, which attempt to bring the entire web platform inside .NET, Bootsharp facilitates high-level interoperation between C# and TypeScript, allowing to build the UI layers under its natural ecosystem using industry-standard tooling and frameworks, such as [React](https://react.dev) and [Svelte](https://svelte.dev).
+In contrast to solutions like Blazor, which attempt to bring the entire web platform inside .NET, Bootsharp facilitates high-level interoperation between C# and TypeScript, allowing to build the UI layer under its natural ecosystem using industry-standard tooling and frameworks, such as [React](https://react.dev) and [Svelte](https://svelte.dev).

 # 🎬 Get Started